singulatron/superplatform/docs-source/docs/services/dynamic-svc.md

 The dynamic service is designed to help build backendless applications: the goal is to be able to save and query data directly from the frontend.
 Similarly to Firebase.

 > This page is a high level overview of the `Dynamic Svc`.
-For API documentation, please see the [Dynamic Svc API documentation](/docs/singulatron/query).
+For more details, please see the [Dynamic Svc API documentation](/docs/singulatron/query).

 Aimed at prototyping or where building a service to store the data feels like an overkill.
 It doesn't aim to be a definitive and exclusively used datastore by any means.